 Our lawyers are fluent in English and Spanish, and we will work diligently to secure the best possible outcome for you and your family.
 We are devoted to ensuring that families are united and remain together whenever possible.

 If you are a United States citizen, you may file an immigration petition for your parent, sibling, spouse, fiancé, and adult or minor child.
 The U.S. Citizenship and Immigration Service also accepts petitions from adoptive or step relationships, although certain restrictions may apply.
-Permanent residents (who hold a green card) may also submit an immigration petition, although they may qualify for fewer categories when petitioning for family members.
-We recognize that each family and case is unique, and we are dedicated to ensuring that your family’s rights are best represented.
+Permanent residents (with a green card) may also submit an immigration petition, although they may qualify for fewer categories when petitioning for family members.
+We recognize that each family and case is unique and are dedicated to ensuring that your family’s rights are best represented.

 At De Castroverde Law, we can assist you in many family immigration matters, including:

-With recent changes to immigration policy, family-based applications are taking longer to accomplish and can be a confusing process.
-There are many necessary forms and documentation that you will need to gather to begin filing a petition for a family member.
-Not only can we help you identify which documents you will need, but we will also help you fill them out and submit them on your behalf.
+With recent changes to immigration policy, family-based applications are taking longer to accomplish and can be confusing.
+You will need to gather many necessary forms and documentation to begin filing a petition for a family member.
+We can help you identify which documents you will need, and we will also help you fill them out and submit them on your behalf.
 Additionally, our experienced attorneys can help you ensure the forms you’re offering are completed and accurate.
 We will also thoroughly prepare the applicant for their interview with immigration, ultimately determining whether they will get their green card.

 At De Castroverde Criminal & Immigration Lawyers, we have a team of Las Vegas and Reno immigration attorneys led by award-winning immigration lawyer Jocelyn Cortez.
 Contact De Castroverde Law to learn more about our family-based immigration services and explore your options today.

 We are here to help you with your immigration legal issue, no matter how big or small.
 Our team of Spanish speaking immigration attorneys will guide you through the following: